larsvanbraam/vue-transition-component/README.md

 }
 ...
 ```

+#### Seng-generator
+Check out the [seng-generator](https://github.com/mediamonks/seng-generator) generating components automatically!
+I've added template files for automatically generating components with the seng-generator.
+If you use the vue-skeleton you can download [these folders](templates) and paste them in your template folder!

 ### Rendering the component
 Using transition components is the same as using any other component in Vue.js exept for the fact that you have to provide two extra props.
 The componentReady listener is the callback for when the component is ready and the componentId is the unique id of the component.